mattdabit/landmarks/README.md

 <img src="images/gradient_top_features.png"/>

-I noticed the bin 24 for local binary pattern is also in the top features for Gradient Boosting, like Random Forest.
+I noticed the bin 24 for the local binary pattern is also in the top features for Gradient Boosting, like Random Forest.
 We also again see our 2D embedding as top features.

 <img src="images/logistic_regression_top_features.png"/>